 The first prospective evaluation of unrelated cord blood transplant was the Cord Blood Transplantation study, published in 2005.
 The Cord Blood Transplantation study was designed to examine the safety of unrelated cord blood transplantation in infants, children, and adults.
-Twoyear event-free survival was 55% in children with high-risk malignancies9 and 78% in children with nonmalignant conditions.10 Across all groups, the cumulative incidence of engraftment by day 42 was 80%.
+Twoyear event-free survival was 55% in children with high-risk malignancies and 78% in children with nonmalignant conditions.
+Across all groups, the cumulative incidence of engraftment by day 42 was 80%.
 Engraftment and survival were adversely affected by lower cell doses, pretransplant cytomegalovirus seropositivity in the recipient, non-European ancestry, and higher human leukocyte antigen mismatching.
-This slower engraftment led to longer hospitalizations and greater utilization of medical resources.11 In the Cord Blood Transplantation study, outcomes in adults were inferior to the outcomes achieved in children.
+This slower engraftment led to longer hospitalizations and greater utilization of medical resources.
+In the Cord Blood Transplantation study, outcomes in adults were inferior to the outcomes achieved in children.

-In 2012, Zhang et al published a meta-analysis of studies comparing unrelated donor cord blood transplantation with unrelated donor bone marrow transplantation in patients who had acute leukemia.12 Reviewers identified 7 studies (total N=3389 patients).
+Zhang et al (2012) published a meta-analysis of studies comparing unrelated donor cord blood transplantation with unrelated donor bone marrow transplantation in patients who had acute leukemia.,Reviewers identified 7 studies (total n=3389 patients).
 Pooled event rates of engraftment failure (n=5 studies) were 18% (127/694 patients) in the cord blood transplant group and 6% (57/951 patients) in bone marrow transplant groups.
 The rate of engraftment graft failure was significantly higher in cord blood transplant recipients (p<0.001).
 However, rates of acute GVHD were significantly lower in the cord blood transplant group.
 Pooled event rates of GVHD (n=7 studies) were 34% (397/1179 patients) in the cord blood group and 44% (953/2189 patients) in the bone marrow group (p<0.001).
 Relapse rates, reported in all studies, did not differ significantly between groups.
-Several survival outcomes, including overall survival (OS), leukemia-free survival, and nonrelapse mortality, favored the bone marrow transplant group.
+Several survival outcomes, including OS, leukemia-free survival, and nonrelapse mortality, favored the bone marrow transplant group.

-7.01.50 Placental and Umbilical Cord Blood as a Source of Stem Cells Page 4 of 11
+7.01.50 Placental and Umbilical Cord Blood as a Source of Stem Cells Page 5 of 13

-Also, numerous retrospective and registry studies have generally found that unrelated cord blood transplantation is effective in both children and adults with hematologic malignancies and children with a variety of nonmalignant conditions.13-15 For example, a 2014 study by Liu et al compared outcomes after unrelated donor cord blood transplantation with matched-sibling donor peripheral blood transplantation.15 The study included patients ages 16 years or older who had hematologic malignancies.
+Also, numerous retrospective and registry studies have generally found that unrelated cord blood transplantation is effective in both children and adults with hematologic malignancies and children with a variety of nonmalignant conditions.
+For example, a study by Liu et al (2014) compared outcomes after unrelated donor cord blood transplantation with matched-sibling donor peripheral blood transplantation.
+The study included patients ages 16 years or older who had hematologic malignancies.
 Seventy patients received unrelated cord blood, and 115 patients received human leukocyte antigen-identical peripheral blood stem cells, alone or in combination with bone marrow.
 Primary engraftment rates were similar in the 2 groups (97% in the cord blood group, 100% in the peripheral blood stem cell group).
 Rates for most outcomes, including grades III and IV acute GVHD and 3-year disease-free survival, were also similar between groups.
-However, the rate of chronic GVHD was lower in the unrelated-donor cord blood group.
-Specifically, limited or extensive chronic GVHD occurred in 12 (21%) of 58 evaluable patients in the cord blood group and in 46 (42%) of 109 evaluable patients in the peripheral blood stem cell group (p=0.005).
-In 2016, Mo et al reported on outcomes after umbilical cord blood and haploidentical hematopoietic cell transplantation in 129 children younger than 14 years old.16 The 2-year probability of OS was 82% (95% confidence interval [CI], 72.2% to 91.8%) in the haploidentical hematopoietic cell transplantation group and 69.9% (95% CI, 58.0% to 81.2%) in the cord blood group.
-The difference in OS rates between groups was not statistically significant (p=0.07).
-The 2-year incidence of relapse was also similar in both groups: 16% (95% CI, 6.1% to 26.1%) in the haplo-HCT group and 24.1% (95% CI, 12.5% to 37.5%) in the cord blood group (p=0.17).
+However, the rate of chronic GVHD was lower in the unrelated donor cord blood group.
+Specifically, limited or extensive chronic GVHD occurred in 12 (21%) of 58 evaluable patients in the cord blood group (p=0.005).